Local Personal Injury Attorneys Explain What to Know About Filing a Claim

 - Loss of consortium or companionship.
 If your injuries are severely disabling, then you may be entitled to compensation for the damage done to your marital or family relationships.

 On the other hand, punitive damages punish the defendant for grossly negligent or reckless actions, rather than compensate the plaintiff.
 An award of punitive damages is rare, however, and only applies to the most serious situations.
-Additionally, some states, including Florida, limit the amount of punitive damages the court may award.
-Florida limits punitive damages to three times the amount of compensatory damages, or $500,000 whichever amount is greater.
+Additionally, some states, including Illinois, limit the amount of punitive damages the court may award.

-Florida personal injury laws place limits on the amount of compensation you can recover in certain types of cases by imposing “damage caps.”
-These damage caps apply only to non-economic damages, which means that there are no restrictions to recovering the full amount of your medical bills and actual expenses.
+Currently, Illinois does not cap damages in any kind of personal injury case, and boasts one of the most victim-concerned personal injury laws of any of the fifty states.
+Some states’ personal injury laws place limits on the amount of compensation you can recover in certain types of cases by imposing “damage caps.”
+These damage caps apply only to non-economic damages, which means that, in those states which enforce them, there are no restrictions to recovering the full amount of your medical bills and actual expenses.
 Only damages like pain and suffering, and loss of consortium are limited by damage caps.
 Additionally, all damage cap laws include exceptions for cases involving wrongful death and serious injuries, such as severe traumatic brain injuries.

 Hurt and Need a Lawyer?
-Consult Our Local Florida Listings
+Consult Our Local Illinois Listings

 If you have concerns about a personal injury matter or have a question about the law, then feel free to ask the lawyers.
 Otherwise, consult our local listings to find an attorney near you who can review your unique claim and offer you customized legal advice.